Making a withdrawal

 Financial hardship withdrawal

-If you're in significant financial hardship, and you have been unable to get any other financial help, you may be able to take out some of your KiwiSaver savings.
-At least one of these situations would need to apply to you:
+If you are experiencing significant financial hardship and have no other sources of financial support available, you may be able to withdraw some of your KiwiSaver savings.
+At least one of the following situations must apply to you:

 - I can’t afford my minimum living expenses such as food, power, water